Axway/amplify-central/content/en/docs/connect_manage_environ/manage_environments_ownership.md

 linkTitle: Assign an environment owner
 weight: 5
 ---
-Limit access to environments and API Services by assigning an owning team.
+Limit access to environments and API services by assigning an owning team.

-Within Amplify you can configure the environment ownership to provide access to API Services in that environment to a specific team.
-By assigning an owner, Administrators can delegate full control over the API Services within that environment to the members of the owning team, as further indicated by their user roles.
-Members outside of the owning team will not be able to view or create API Services or any other resources in that scope.
+Within Amplify you can configure the environment ownership to provide access to API services in that environment to a specific team.
+By assigning an owner, Administrators can delegate full control over the API services within that environment to the members of the owning team, as further indicated by their user roles.
+Members outside of the owning team will not be able to view or create API services or any other resources in that scope.

 #### Who can configure the environment ownership?